Fine structure of phase diagram for social impact theory: Introduction

-Very recently, the preliminary shape of the phase diagram for Laten\'e model was obtained in the $(\alpha,T)$ parameter plane \cite[see Figure~3]{Maslyk_2023}, where $\alpha$ is responsible for the effective range of interaction between actors, and social temperature $T$ measures the level of information noise.
+In Reference \cite{Maslyk_2023}, the preliminary shape of the phase diagram for the Latan\'e model was obtained in the $(\alpha,T)$ parameter plane \cite[see Figure~3]{Maslyk_2023}, where $\alpha$ is responsible for the effective range of interaction between actors, and social temperature $T$ measures the level of information noise.
+However, the analyzed values of $\alpha$ ranged from 1 to 6 with step 1, and from 0.5 to 2.5 every 0.25 for the values of $T$.